kalepail/soroban-quest/README.md

 ## Welcome

 Welcome to our Soroban Quest!
 We are beyond excited you've joined us.
-We've worked hard to make this a productive, interesting, and most-of-all useful learning experience for you!
+We've worked hard to make this a productive, interesting, and above all fun learning experience for you!

-These quests are going to be fun, exciting, and *interesting* to be sure!
-We're so thrilled you're here.

-Enjoy!
+So let's have some fun!

 ## Feeling Lost?